kevoreilly/CAPEv2/docs/book/src/usage/clean.rst

 .. warning::
    If you use this command you will delete permanently all data stored by CAPE in all
-   storages: file system, SQL database and MongoDB/ElasticSearch database.
+   storages: file system, SQL database, and MongoDB/ElasticSearch database.
 Use it only if you are sure you would clean up all the data.